optionalemon/furniture-ar/readme.txt

 Notes
-1. Turn the phone screen around to detect plane, may take a while to load before we can put any furniture.
+-   Turn the phone screen around to detect plane, may take a while to load before we can put any furniture.
-2. Implemented using iOS not sure if it will be functional in Android.
+-   Implemented using iOS not sure if it will be functional in Android.
+-   Please find me at E0772330@u.nus.edu if any issue encountered.
+My teammate has dropped this module TT

 How to play our game
 0. Collision: Furniture being translucent red.